 We are asking for data in the following categories:

-In 2024 we are piloting the collection of intersectional data.
-Please visit the FAQs for this topic for further information.
+Since 2024 we have included the collection of intersectional data, with data collected across the protected characteristics covered by the Equality Act (2010).
+Please visit the FAQs on this topic for further information.

 If you have already collected data you plan to submit, please review your organisations’ privacy notices that may have been issued when you collected data from your staff to ensure they allow for sharing of anonymised data.

-Please note – this template includes questions that are additional to what you will be asked to submit to The RACE Report.
+Please note – this template includes questions that are additional to what you may choose to submit to The RACE Report.
 These are to support your wider work on diversity and inclusion beyond a focus on race and ethnicity.
 It is up to your organisation to decide which questions you wish to include when collecting data from your staff.

 If you are not able to amend or deliver a survey within our submission timeframes, but you still have data you would like to submit, please do so notifying us which data you do and don’t have.
-The form will allow you to identify where you don’t have data and submit the data you do.
 Please get in touch with us if you would like any support on collecting your data or submitting your data to us.

 No, we only need you to report on staff based in the UK.
 If you have staff that work for your organisation from overseas, please do not include these members of staff in your data.

-Data submissions open on Tuesday 16th April 2024 and close at the end of the day on Friday 11th October 2024.
+Data submissions open on 27 April 2026 and close on 25 September 2026.
 This allows just under six months for organisations to collect and submit the data.

-In 2022 and 2023, all organisational data that was submitted to The RACE Report was aggregated and presented as a single figure for each data point.
-This report will be repeated in 2024, publishing aggregated data from all organisations that submit.
+Since 2022, all organisational data that was submitted to The RACE Report has been aggregated and presented as a single figure for each data point.
+This report will be repeated in 2026, publishing aggregated data from all organisations that submit.

 The RACE Report data collection form is divided into three areas:

-The table below shows how each of the three sections of the data submission will be used.
+The table below shows each of the three sections of the data submission will be used.

 We are use a cut off of less than 30 staff to define a small organisation.
 The figure of 30 staff has been chosen as this is a commonly used ‘rule of thumb’ for a sample size in statistical analysis.
 The table below outlines how data submitted by organisations with fewer than 30 staff members (headcount) will be published.